Dennis Miller, Mark Burnett Have 'Amne$ia' for NBC

 He also understands why people who remember their lives perfectly well might not be able to regurgitate those answers on command.

 "Most of these people knew all the answers," Miller says.
 "It is indeed their life.
 But as soon as you put that clock on it, they start to flinch.
 'I gotta think of this.
 I gotta think of this.'
 It's almost like they need some sort of nostalgia Viagra at that point, because they've jumped it."

-Miller also used his stand-up comedy experience to keep the wheels greased during taping.
+Miller also used his stand-up

 "I have an ability," he says, "from nightclubs, to not panic during the incessant breakdowns, and indeed, to keep chattering during breakdowns, so they could pick it back up when they fixed the breakdowns and not even stop.